 The historical groundwater budget for the WLPMA is based on the UWCD model, which had a historical base period from 1985 through 2015.
 During average conditions, which are defined as water years in which the precipitation was between 75% and 150% of the average annual precipitation, the net change in groundwater storage for the Shallow Aquifer System was an increase of 292 AFY.
 In the upper San Pedro Formation, Fox Canyon Aquifer, and Grimes Canyon Aquifer, the net change in groundwater storage was a decrease of approximately 263 AFY.
 Groundwater pumping during these years averaged 1,346 AFY in the Shallow Aquifer System, and 13,274 AFY in the upper San Pedro Formation, Fox Canyon Aquifer, and Grimes Canyon Aquifer, combined.
 Between 1995 and 2007, CMWD delivered in-lieu water to the WLPMA, which has kept groundwater levels and storage from declining further.
-As of 2015, CMWD had stored 25,192 AF of water in the WLPMA through in-lieu deliveries.
-Groundwater levels and storage would be lower if CMWD cumulative storage had not occurred.
+As of 2015, CMWD had storage would be lower if CMWD cumulative storage had not occurred.